orctom/was-maven-plugin/README.md

 **NOTE: WebSphere Application Server installation required on host box!**

 ## Goal-`deploy`
-The only one goal of this plugin, it will:
+The only goal of this plugin, it will:
-1. Check if an application with the same name already installed on target server
+ 1. Check if an application with the same name already installed on target server(s)/cluster(s)
  	* Uninstall it if yes
-2. Install the package to target server
+ 2. Install the package to target server(s)/cluster(s)
-3. Restart the server/cluster
+ 3. Restart target server(s)/cluster(s)

 ### Parameters
 | Name						| Type		| Description																								|